List of The Vampire Diaries characters: Bonnie Bennett

 In season seven, Bonnie is more united with Damon and their relationship develops while she starts having feelings for Enzo.
 Her friendship with Damon ends because he left Bonnie while he desiccated himself in a coffin until Elena wakes, so Bonnie would never see him again.
-Three years later, she had romantic a relationship with Enzo.
+Three years later, she had a romantic relationship with Enzo.
 She discovers that the armory is looking for her so she hides with Enzo.
 They make a deal with Rayna, but she did not tell them that she was going to be the next huntress.
 When Bonnie woke up she tried to kill Damon, Enzo, and Caroline because Rayna marked them.
 She almost killed Enzo but Damon burned the last shaman in the armory so Bonnie was not the huntress anymore and saved Enzo.
 Finally, she forgave Damon.

 By season eight, Enzo and Damon disappeared and Bonnie could not locate them, leaving her without two of the people she most cared about.
 Bonnie manages to rescue Damon and Enzo from Sybil's control using objects from the Armory, and resumes her relationship with Enzo.
 They plan for him to take the cure and live as humans together, but Stefan kills Enzo after his humanity shuts off.
 Bonnie injects him with the cure and her grief from Enzo's death causes her to unlock her psychic abilities.
 She manages to forgive Stefan and uses her power to see Enzo, but she breaks off the connection in order to channel her power into saving Caroline's twins.
 Inspired by her ancestors and Enzo, Bonnie gains new empowerment, saving Mystic Falls by redirecting Hellfire back to hell and destroying it along with Katherine.
 Her newfound strength allows her to break the spell over Elena and reunite with her best friend.
 Bonnie then fulfills her promise to Enzo to live her life, and leaves to travel the world as he watches over her.